The Secret To Streak-Free Glass Cleaning

 And there’s no waste.
 Now that my glass cleaning chore is complete I’ll take the wadded newspaper and toss it in my composter.

 Our home features an open floorplan design.
-Light coming through the windows is a huge benefit of an open floorplan, and a large reason we opted for it in the first place.
+Light coming through the windows is a huge benefit of an open floorplan, and a large reason we opted for that style in the first place.

 Because of our open floorplan, most days we need no electrical lights to be turned on until the sun goes down.